Karthick-Srinivas-6219/BgReplace-DeepLabv3-AlphaBlending-for-InVideo-background-replacement/README.md

     ├── underwater.gif
 ├── models/                   # DeepLabv3 checkpoint.
       ├── deeplabv3.pth
-├── office_test_images/       # Some test scenes from the show - "The Office" to be supplied for inference.
 ├── requirements.txt          # Python dependencies.
 ├── deeplabv3.py              # A Streamlit demo of the entire project.
 ├── PersonFg_Segmentation.ipynb   # Implements the entire Foreground segmentation + AlphaBlending Pipeline.